Radioactive iodine therapy

 The radioactive iodine from the drink or capsule is absorbed into your body and picked up by the thyroid cancer cells wherever they are.
 So it can kill the cancer cells even if they have spread.

-This is known as targeted radiotherapy because the treatment goes straight to the cancer and has very little effect on cells in the body that are not cancerous.
+This is known as targeted radiotherapy because the treatment goes straight to the cancer and has very little effect on healthy cells in the body.

-You may be asked to eat a low iodine diet before you have treatment with radioactive iodine.
-Your doctor or specialist nurse may also ask you to change your thyroid hormone medicines or other medicines for a while.
-There is information about this in the thyroid cancer section.
+You might be asked to eat a low iodine diet before you have treatment with radioactive iodine.
+Your doctor or specialist nurse might also ask you to change your thyroid hormone medicines or other medicines for a while.

 Radioactive iodine can be attached to a chemical called MIBG – meta-iodo-benzyl-guanidine.
 MIBG is taken up by some types of cancer, including